BERT HOWE

 DIRECTORY AND CAPABILITIES

-Through more than 4500 construction related expert witness designations, the Anaheim, California Construction Expert Directory provides a wide range of trial support and construction consulting services to construction claims professionals concerned with construction defect and claims litigation.
-BHA provides construction claims investigation and expert services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
-In connection with in house assets which include design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the firm brings regional experience and local capabilities to Anaheim and the surrounding areas.
+Leveraging from more than 4500 construction related expert witness designations, the Anaheim, California Construction Expert Directory provides a single point of reference for construction defect and claims related support to legal professionals and construction practice groups concerned with construction defect and claims matters.
+BHA provides construction related trial support and expert consulting services to the nation's most recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Employing in house resources which include licensed architects, registered professional engineers, ASPE certified professional estimators, ICC Certified inspection and testing professionals, the construction experts group brings national experience and local capabilities to Anaheim and the surrounding areas.

 Construction Expert Witness News & Info